python/devguide/testing/new-buildbot-worker.rst

      via the ``systemctl --user enable --now buildbot-worker.service`` command.

-     Note that using a systemd unit file, might produce some selinux warnings on systems where the enforcing mode is enabled, usually related to the twistd.pid file.
+     Note that using a systemd unit file, might produce some SELinux warnings on systems where the enforcing mode is enabled, usually related to the ``twistd.pid`` file.
      If the service fails to start, you should check the output of ``systemctl status buildbot-worker.service`` as well as the ``/var/log/audit/audit.log`` file (for example, through